I. DUTIES AND POWERS OF OFFICERS AND COUNCIL MEMBERS

 1. President.
 The president shall be the principal executive officer of the Conference and shall preside at all council, annual business, and membership meetings, including special meetings of the membership as deemed necessary, unless the president, in the absence of the vice-president, shall designate another person to preside.
 The president shall prepare the agenda and provide written notices of meetings.
 The president shall in general supervise and control all business of the Conference, as prescribed by council, and shall conduct official correspondence, sign any documents as authorized, appoint or terminate special committees, task forces, and working groups when authorized by council, serve as ex-officio member of all standing committees except the nominating committee, keep the officers and council fully apprised of matters concerning the Conference, and perform all duties usually associated with the office and as enumerated in the parliamentary authority and such other duties as prescribed by council from time to time, except when specified otherwise in these bylaws.

 2. Vice-President.
 The vice-president shall act as the assistant to the president and shall, in the absence of the president, be the presiding officer at council and membership meetings.
 In the event of a vacancy in the office of president, the vice-president shall succeed to the office for the unexpired term.
 In the event of the temporary incapacity of the president to act, as determined by a two-thirds vote of council, the vice-president shall fill the office of president until the president is able to resume office.
 When the vice-president has succeeded to or is filling the office of president under this section, and is so acting, the vice-president shall have all the powers and be subject to all the restrictions upon the president.
-The vice-president shall act as liaison and advisor to the program and local arrangements committees and other committees and service providers, as appropriate, including oversight of planning and arrangements for semi-annual meetings; and act as liaison concerning Conference publications and with the public information officer and with other committees, as appropriate.
+The vice-president may sign any documents as authorized, and shall act as liaison and advisor to the program and local arrangements committees and other committees and service providers, as appropriate, including oversight of planning and arrangements for semi-annual meetings; and act as liaison concerning Conference publications and with the public information officer and with other committees, as appropriate.
 The vice-president shall perform such other duties as may be assigned by the president or council.

 3. Secretary.
 The secretary is the recording officer of the Conference and custodian of those records not specifically assigned to other officers.
 The secretary or council-approved designee shall maintain the minutes of council and membership meetings, committee reports, and other official files of the Conference; oversee the official membership records and publications fulfillment; act as liaison with the membership committee; and prepare written reports and summaries for council and Conference members as appropriate.